Topology Structure Optimization of Reservoirs Using GLMY Homology: Abstract

 \section{Abstract}

-Reservoir is an efficient network for time series processing.
-It is well known that network structure is one of the determinants of its performance.
-However, the topology structure of reservoirs, as well as their performance, is hard to analyzed, due to the lack of suitable mathematical tools.
-In this paper, we study the topology structure of reservoirs using persistent GLMY homology theory, and develop a method to improve its performance.
-Specifically, it is found that the reservoir performance is closely related to the one-dimensional GLMY homology groups.
+Reservoirs are efficient networks for time-series processing.
+It is well known that the network structure is one of the determinants of their performance.
+However, the topological structure of reservoirs, as well as their performance, is hard to analyze due to the lack of suitable mathematical tools.
+In this paper, we study the topological structure of reservoirs using persistent GLMY homology theory and develop a method to improve their performance.
+Specifically, we find that reservoir performance is correlated with the one-dimensional GLMY homology groups.
 Then, we develop a reservoir structure optimization method by modifying the minimal representative cycles of one-dimensional GLMY homology groups.
-Finally, by experiments, it is validated that the performance of reservoirs is jointly influenced by the reservoir structure and the periodicity of the dataset.
+Finally, through experiments, we validate that the performance of reservoirs is jointly influenced by the reservoir structure and the periodicity of the dataset.

 \printorcid